DISYS Rebrands as Dexian, aims to strengthen staffing and business solutions for clients - www.lokmattimes.com

 Kumar Rajagopalan, Head of Dexian India, leads the company's operations in India and explains that Dexian is an innovation-driven company passionate about its people and creating solutions for its clients.
 “We believe the future belongs to innovators and problem solvers,” he said.
 “We leverage innovation to deliver proven technology and employment solutions by connecting the right talent and tools with the right organizations to produce new levels of business success for our clients and consultants.”

 The job market is expected to pick up in 2024 after slightly dropping in 2023, driven by the need for specialists in artificial intelligence, machine learning, data analytics, and cybersecurity.
-Following a 5 per cent decrease in 2023, hiring is anticipated to rise by 8.3 per cent this year.
-A huge onshore and offshore network of highly skilled IT specialists has grown as a result of Dexian's global expansion; this network provides top-notch business solutions and connects its clients with the world's best talent.
+Following a 5% decrease in 2023, hiring is anticipated to rise by 8.3% this year.
+A huge onshore and offshore network of highly skilled IT specialists has grown as a result of Dexian’s global expansion; this network provides top-notch business solutions and connects its clients with the world’s best talent.

 Dexian is a leading provider of staffing, IT, and workforce solutions with nearly 12,000 employees and 70 locations worldwide.
 As one of the largest IT and professional staffing companies and the second largest minority-owned staffing company in the U.S., Dexian was launched in 2023 and created from the combination of DISYS, Signature Consultants, and other strategic acquisitions.